wkgcass/vproxy/doc/how-to-use.md

 java vproxy.app.Main
 ```

-Then the StdIOController starts, you can type in commands via standard input.
+Then the StdIOController starts by default, you can type in commands directly through console.

-It's recommended to start vproxy instance via tmux or screen if you rely on the StdIOController.
+It's recommended to start vproxy instance in `tmux` or `screen` if you rely on the StdIOController.

+> You may use `noStdIOController` to disable StdIOController.

 <div id="resp"></div>